PelleLille/hsl-docs/data.rst

 .. function:: Done()

   Finishes the execution of the current recipient without doing an additional action.
 This can be used with e.g. :func:`CopyMail`.
+If a message is scanned without any action, it will be deferred.

   :return: doesn't return, script is terminated